JanMeow/2025_Spatial_ifc_Graph/README.md

-# 2025 Hackerthon

-## Getting started

-Hey there !
-This repository contained two major componenets
-1. Find the connection
-2. Component Matching

-This is a continuation and publication for the codes I used in the winning proposal for the Hackerthon 2025 "Find the Connection".
-Many new features are still being developed but I am happy to hear your feedback and also learn from each other !

-**Find the connection**
-Find the Connecton contains script that turns input IFC model into a graph data strcuture which is simutaneously an AABB(Axis Aligned Bounding Box) BVH tree for boardphase collision detection it uses Corner connection which underneath the hood is a DFS algoruthm for loop detection to verify if wall nodes can traverse back to themselves in 3-4 or arbitary k steps
-Once collision is confirmed, the collision could be narroed down using a GJK algorithm It also contains trimesh library for boolean operations on the meshes if collision is detected, underneath it is using manifold3d for the operations.
-The visualization relies on Pyglett to open an interative 3D mesh displaying window.

-Currently, I am still working on a mid-phase collisoon detection using OOBB (Object Oriented Bounding Box) test and also an implementation of SAT(Seperation Axis Theorem) for fun  hahaha!

-**Component Matching**
-The Component Matching Catalog uses a RAG apporach.
-It turns the query and the bauteile katalog into embeddings.
-This is currently still under development.
-It currently comprises of a few steps, reading the text from a pdf, summariasing it using a language model for keywords extraction, then turning these keywords into embedding
-Finally, storing it into a a vector DB.
-Some future steps include the training of a Segmentation Model on catalog detials for extracting visual information from PDFs for deeper insights or using a Graph Database to direct query using  Neo4j, embedding connection data as an index.

-**ATTENTION**
-Find the connection and componet matching uses different venv and have different requirement.txt.
+🚀 2025 Hackathon – "Find the Connection"
+🔹 Introduction
+Welcome! 👋 This repository contains two major components:

+Find the Connection – Graph-based IFC processing & collision detection Component Matching – AI-powered product search using a RAG (Retrieval-Augmented Generation) approach This project is a continuation of my winning proposal from the 2025 Hackathon: "Find the Connection" 🏆.
+Many features are still being actively developed, and I’d love to hear your feedback, suggestions, and contributions! 🚀

+📌 Find the Connection – IFC to Graph Conversion & Collision Detection This module converts an IFC model into a graph data structure that simultaneously acts as an AABB BVH tree (Broad-Phase Hierarchical Collision Detection).

+Key Features
+🔹 Corner Connection Analysis – Uses a DFS-based loop detection algorithm to verify if wall nodes can traverse back to themselves in 3-4 steps or arbitrary k-steps.
+🔹 Broad-Phase Collision Detection – Uses Axis-Aligned Bounding Box (AABB) BVH trees for efficient intersection testing.
+🔹 Narrow-Phase Collision Detection –

+GJK Algorithm (Gilbert-Johnson-Keerthi) for precise collision refinement.
+Boolean Operations on Trimesh powered by Manifold3D for deeper geometric verification.
+🔹 Visualization – Uses PyGlet for an interactive 3D mesh display.
+🚧 Future Development
+✅ Mid-Phase Collision Detection – Implementing Oriented Bounding Box (OOBB) testing.
+✅ Separating Axis Theorem (SAT) Implementation – Just for fun, because why not? 😆

+📌 Component Matching – AI-Driven Product Search
+The Component Matching Catalog enables AI-powered retrieval & matching of construction components.

+Key Features
+🔹 RAG-Based Matching – Converts query + component catalog into vector embeddings.
+🔹 Text Processing Pipeline

+Extracts text from PDF catalogs (using PdfMiner).
+Summarizes and extracts keywords using a language model (LLM).
+Converts keywords into vector embeddings for similarity search.
+🔹 Efficient Search & Retrieval – Stores embeddings in ChromaDB (vector database) for fast lookups.
+🚧 Future Plans
+✅ Segmentation Model for Visual Analysis – Extract visual details from PDFs for deeper insights.
+✅ Graph Database Integration – Use Neo4j for structured querying, embedding connection data as an index.

+⚠️ Important Note: Virtual Environments
+Find the Connection and Component Matching use different Python virtual environments and have separate requirements.txt files.
+Make sure to activate the correct environment before running the respective module:

+bash
+Kopieren
+Bearbeiten
+# Find the Connection
+python -m venv venv_connection source venv_connection/bin/activate  # (Linux/macOS)
+venv_connection\Scripts\activate     # (Windows)
+pip install -r requirements.txt

+# Component Matching
+python -m venv venv_matching
+source venv_matching/bin/activate  # (Linux/macOS)
+venv_matching\Scripts\activate     # (Windows)
+pip install -r requirements_matching.txt
+💡 Contributing & Feedback
+This is an open-source project, and I’d love to get feedback from the community!
+If you have any ideas, feature suggestions, or bug reports, feel free to:
+🔹 Open an Issue 📌
+🔹 Submit a Pull Request 💻
+🔹 Reach out to me! 📩

 ## Add your files